AequilibraE/aequilibrae/docs/source/support.rst

 Paid support
 ------------

-Paid support for AequilibraE is offered by Outer Loop Consulting, and Australia-based consulting company, with support available in English, Portuguese, German & Spanish.
+Paid support for AequilibraE is offered by Outer Loop Consulting, an Australia-based consulting company, with support available in English, Portuguese, German & Spanish.

 All support is offered in prepaid packages of a minimum of 10h of consulting by phone, email or Microsoft Teams